 Examples of charitable organizations and/or activities that would not qualify for funding include:

 We collaborate with partners who create social impact in our communities.
-We prioritize charitable investment in five priority areas: Advancing sustainable solutions, building inclusive communities, developing tomorrow's innovators, engaging employees for impact and community resiliency.
-Projects must align to one or more of the Dow Global Citizenship priority areas.
+Projects must align to one or more of the Dow Global Citizenship priority areas, Inclusion, Diversity & Equity, Thriving Communities, STEM & Skilled Trades and Sustainability.

 Learn more about Dow's Global Citizenship program in the community section our Dow Corporate Environmental, Social and Governance (ESG) Report and see how we're accelerating efforts to create a more sustainable and equitable future.